Jacob Ondrejka

-Jacob Axel Per Ondrejka (born 2 September 2002) is a Swedish professional footballer who plays as a winger for Italian club Parma and the Sweden national team.
+Jacob Axel Per Ondrejka (born 2 September 2002) is a Swedish professional footballer who plays as a left winger or attacking midfielder for club Groningen on loan from Italian club Parma.

 Club career

 On 1 July 2023, Ondrejka moved to reigning Belgian Pro League champions Royal Antwerp from Elfsborg in a deal worth €1,700,000.

 On 23 January 2025, Ondrejka signed with Parma in Italy.

 International career

 Ondrejka made his full international debut for Sweden on 12 January 2023, scoring the winning goal in a friendly 2–1 win against Iceland.